algolia/autocomplete/packages/website/docs/sending-algolia-insights-events.md

 :::

 If you're using [Algolia indices](https://www.algolia.com/doc/faq/basics/what-is-an-index/) as [sources](sources) in your autocomplete, Algolia provides [Search Analytics](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/out-of-the-box-analytics/) out-of-the-box.
-Search Analytics includes metrics like [top searches, top searches with no results, overall search counts, etc.](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/out-of-the-box-analytics/#what-do-search-analytics-measure).
+Search Analytics includes metrics like [top searches, top searches with no results, overall search counts](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/out-of-the-box-analytics/#what-do-search-analytics-measure), etc.

 You may also want to capture [Click and Conversion Analytics](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/click-and-conversion-analytics/).
 These analytics take Algolia’s out-of-the-box [Search Analytics](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/out-of-the-box-analytics/) further by providing insights into actions users take after performing a search.
 They're useful to better understand your user's behavior and what they need from your app.
 This information can ultimately drive your business.